Spelling Strategies That Follow the Science of Reading

-The problem with spelling lists
+The problem with traditional spelling lists

 But first I want to mention a problem that many children face with traditional spelling lists.
 The best way for struggling readers and spellers to learn new words is by isolating spelling patterns.
-This means that the whole spelling list should all only contain one spelling pattern for a particular sound.
+This means that the whole spelling list should only contain one spelling pattern for a particular sound.

 Say for example the class is working on vowel teams with the long a sound.
 The long a sound can be spelled as ai, ay, ei, and sometimes ea.
 Most spelling lists will include a mix of words with these different spelling patterns, or they may even mix different sounds like long a and long e.
 This causes lots of confusion and frustration for struggling learners, especially students with dyslexia.